 OFFICIAL Risk Implications: Risk implications are detailed in section 14.

-Implications for Glasgow City Council:GCC will wish to be assured that the recommendations arising from implementation of the review continue to make a significant contribution to improving the public health of its population. --
+Implications for Glasgow GCC will wish to be assured that the recommendations arising City Council: from implementation of the review continue to make a population.

-Implications for NHS NHSGGC will wish to be assured that the recommen Greater Glasgow & Clyde: arising from implementation of the review continue to make a significant contribution to improving the public health of its population.
+Implications for NHS NHSGGC will wish to be assured that the recommend lations Greater Glasgow & Clyde: arising from implementation of the review continue to a significant contribution to improving the public health or population.

 Direction Required to Direction to:

 Council, Health Board or 1.
 No Direction Required

 Both 2.
 Glasgow City Council

-3. NHS Greater Glasgow & Clyde
+3. NHS Greater Glasgow & Clyde \checkmark

 4. Glasgow City Council and NHS Greater Glasgow & Clyde